Introduction to Account-Based Marketing (ABM) for Mid-Market Companies

 ABM is a strategic marketing approach that treats individual high-value accounts as distinct markets.
 Instead of casting a wide net, you identify your ideal customers upfront and create tailored campaigns specifically designed for them.
 This precision targeting is supported by a cross-functional alignment between marketing and sales.

-The effectiveness of ABM is reflected in the numbers.
-Recent research shows that 87% of marketers report higher ROI with ABM than any other marketing strategy.
+The effectiveness of ABM shows up in the work.
 By focusing resources on accounts with real potential, you reduce wasted spending on prospects unlikely to convert, resulting in compressed sales cycles due to messaging that addresses key decision-makers' pain points.

 Intent data is crucial in this process, revealing which accounts are actively researching solutions in your category and allowing you to prioritize engagement with those showing buying signals.
 This intelligence transforms ABM from educated guessing to data-driven targeting.